 The Academic Services Manager will advise you on your eligibility.

 Cross Institution Enrolment

-If you are currently enrolled at CIC and you wish to study a unit at another institution, an application can be made for this purpose.
+If you are currently enrolled at CIC and wish to study a unit at another institution, an application can be made for this purpose.
 However, such an application is usually granted if the unit of study is unavailable at CIC and will remain unavailable for the duration of your study at CIC.
 You are responsible for ensuring that the unit from another institution is consistent with the unit at CIC (and this includes the accreditation requirements for accounting units).
 After approval is granted to study cross-institutionally, you will make the necessary arrangements to enrol at the other institution including payment of fees.
 Upon the completion of your studies at the other institution, you will need to present an official transcript to allow the unit to be credited as an exemption to your qualification at CIC.
-Please refer to the Cross-Institutional Enrolment Policy and Procedure for more information.
+Please refer to the Cross Institutional Enrolment Policy and Cross Institutional Enrolment Procedure for more information.

 Deferral of Studies

 Students may be able to defer their studies under compelling or compassionate circumstances.
-For further information on the criteria and how to apply for deferrals please see the Deferring, Suspending or Cancelling the Student’s Enrolment Policy and Deferring, Suspending or Cancelling International Student’s Enrolment Procedure.
+For further information on the criteria and how to apply for deferrals please see the Deferring, Suspending or Cancelling International Student’s Enrolment Policy and Deferring, Suspending or Cancelling International Student’s Enrolment Procedure.

 You are required to maintain satisfactory academic progress throughout your studies.
 The Faculty will review your academic progress at the end of each term in accordance with the Attendance and Academic Progress Policy.
 Failure to achieve satisfactory academic progress will require an intervention strategy to be established and implemented in accordance with the Attendance and Academic Progress Procedure.

 To keep on track with your studies, you can seek help from our support services and: